oliverwilms/iris-for-money/README.md

 Not enough time

 ## Accomplishments that I am proud of
 I was able to import data from a CSV file that I had exported from Excel.
+As of today, Saturday, I am able to select from three tables to insert data into Category, Merchant, and Transact tables.

 ## What I learned
 a lot!